Reading-eScience-Centre/coverage-restapi/spec.md

   In addition, matching Link headers may be included as well.
   However, if the format does not allow to include navigational metadata, then the Link headers are required.
+- A server is not required to support all navigation patterns.
+This means that "first" and "last" are optional.
+A server can also just support forward traversal.
 - If JSON-LD is used as a format, then the navigational metadata should be included as above using the Hydra ontology in a non-default graph.
 The default graph should not be used to logically separate the actual data from the control metadata.
 - If the format supports resource identifiers (as above), then the collection elements have to be associated to the collection resource and *not* the page resource.
   Only the navigational metadata may be associated with the page resource.
+  If the format does not support resource identifiers, then a Link header with "canonical" is required that links back to the collection resource, otherwise it is optional but recommended.